 Dr. Shundong Bi, of the Centre for Vertebrate Evolutionary Biology, Institute of Palaeontology, Yunnan University, China, Department of Biology, Indiana University of Pennsylvania, USA, and lead author of the study, stated in a press release, “Dinosaurs preserved on their nests are rare, and so are fossil embryos.
 This is the first time a non-avian dinosaur has been found, sitting on a nest of eggs that preserve embryos, in a single spectacular specimen.”

 - Missing Link in Dinosaur Evolution Discovered in the Gobi Desert

 - Chinese Boy Accidentally Finds 66-Million-Year-Old Dinosaur Eggs

-Although there are a few other examples of adult oviraptor found on their nests with eggs, this is the first time that scientists have found embryos inside the eggs.
-Study co-author Dr. Lamanna, a paleontologist from the Carnegie Museum of Natural History, USA, explains: “This kind of discovery, in essence fossilized behavior, is the rarest of the rare in dinosaurs.
+Although there are a few other examples of adult oviraptor found on their nests with eggs, this was the first time that scientists found embryos inside the eggs.
+Study co-author Dr. Lamanna, a paleontologist from the Carnegie Museum of Natural History, USA, explained: “This kind of discovery, in essence fossilized behavior, is the rarest of the rare in dinosaurs.
 Though a few adult oviraptorids have been found on nests of their eggs before, no embryos have ever been found inside those eggs.”

-Dr. Xu, from the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing, China, and one of the authors of the study, expects that this rare discovery holds a great deal of information, “It's extraordinary to think how much biological information is captured in just this single fossil.”
-Dr. Xu says, “We're going to be learning from this specimen for many years to come.”
+Dr. Xu, from the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing, China, and one of the authors of the study, hoped this rare discovery would hold a great deal of information, “It's extraordinary to think how much biological information is captured in just this single fossil.”
+Dr. Xu said, “We're going to be learning from this specimen for many years to come.”

 The Fossilized Eggs were about to Hatch!